Confusion and Chaos in Trump’s Administration

 The international community has confidence in the IAEA’s expertise on nuclear matters and trusts the IAEA’s reports on Iran’s compliance.
 Secretary of State Tillerson also accepts the IAEA’s findings and has pushed for certification of Iran’s compliance by the U.S. Government (USG).
 Contrary to Tillerson’s advice, Trump has indicated he will withhold certification which is due by October 15th.
 It will be up to the U.S. Congress to determine the future of the JCPOA as it applies to future U.S. participation.

 Instability in the Middle East and elsewhere will be increased significantly.
 Saudi Arabia may decide it needs to develop nuclear weapons to protect itself from Iran, its long-time enemy.
 Israel may decide to react militarily to any new nuclear or missile programs by Iran.
 The entire region could be engulfed in war.
-It will all have started in Washington by Trump and the failure of a Republican Congress to check his urge to fulfil another campaign promise.
+It will all have started in Washington by Trump and the failure of a Republican Congress to check his urge to fulfil another wild campaign promise.

-The confusion and chaos in Washington does not provide any comfort to the people of the United States or to the international community accustomed to American leadership on difficult geopolitical issues.
+The confusion and chaos in Washington did not provide any comfort to the people of the United States or to the international community accustomed to American leadership on difficult geopolitical issues.
 So, where do we go from here?

 © 2017 Curtis A. Ward/The Ward Post